Prabhat2912/contest-tracker/SETUP.md

 ### Check Automation Status

 - **GitHub Actions**: Go to Actions tab to see execution history
-- **Vercel Logs**: Check function logs in Vercel dashboard
+- **Netlify Logs**: Check function logs in Netlify dashboard
 - **API Response**: The endpoints return success/failure status

 ### Troubleshooting Common Issues

 1. **"Unauthorized" Error**

-   - Check that `CRON_SECRET` matches in both GitHub and Vercel
+   - Check that `CRON_SECRET` matches in both GitHub and Netlify
    - Ensure the secret is properly formatted (no extra spaces)

 2. **Workflow Not Running**